studio1902/statamic-peak/README.md

 - Tailwind Typography (with configuration).
 - A custom Tailwind config file with added components and utilities used by Peak.
 - [AlpineJS](https://github.com/alpinejs/alpine/) as a JS framework.
-- Unstyled multi-level responsive navigation.
+- Unstyled multi-level responsive navigation and optional breadcrumbs.
 - A block builder (replicator) with basic templates for scaffolding your content.
 Easily extendable  to fit your clients' needs.
 - An article block (bard) with some default sets like a figure, pull quote and an embedded video set.
 Easily extendible.
 - A button system for adding buttons to your site.